Click here to contribute to THE KONKANI OPERA PROJECT

-Oscar was born in a car on a busy street in Bombay.
-Years later in 2011, when he was working as a software engineer, soprano Patricia Rozario OBE discovered his singing talent and he moved to England to train under her at the Royal College of Music.
-He later trained with Donald Maxwell and Adrian Thompson at the Royal Welsh College.
-He has since sung with Scottish Opera and will soon be singing a role at Welsh National Opera.
+I was born in a car on a busy street in Bombay.
+Years later in 2011, when I was working as a software engineer, soprano Patricia Rozario OBE ‘discovered’ my potential to sing and I moved to England to train under her at the Royal College of Music.
+I later trained with Donald Maxwell and Adrian Thompson at the David Seligman Opera School.
+I have since sung with Scottish Opera and will soon be singing a role at Welsh National Opera.

 click on the image below to watch a short video from BBC Scotland and Scottish Opera